IMPORTANT NOTICE

 the submission of the visa application.

-- Criminal background check must be authenticated with the Hague
+- Criminal background check must be authenticated with the

-Apostille.
-The apostille must certify the signature on the Criminal
+Hague Apostille.
+The apostille must certify the

-Background check, not other signatures (e.g. we don’t accept apostilles
+signature on the Criminal Background check, not other signatures (e.g.

-that certifies the signature of a notary that stamps a seal in the
+we don’t accept apostilles that certifies the signature of a notary that

-criminal background check).
+stamps a seal in the criminal background check).

 - Criminal background check must be accompanied by an official or

 certified translation into Spanish of the Criminal background check.
-The

-official translation can include the translation of the Apostille as
+The official translation can include the translation of the Apostille as

-well, but it is not necessary (The translation does not need an
+well, but it is not necessary (The translation does not need

 - Please include a photocopy (not notarized) of the background check,